How to look for records of... Foreign Office and Foreign and Commonwealth Office records from 1782

-Researchers are advised to consult Akten der Britischen Militärregierung in Deutschland: Sachinventar 1945-1955 (11 Volumes, Published by KG Saur 1993).
-They provide brief details of the Control Commission G documents (in English), as well as the associated National Archives references.
+You should also consult Akten der Britischen Militärregierung in Deutschland: Sachinventar 1945-1955 (11 Volumes, published by KG Saur 1993).
+These volumes, available from The National Archives library, provide brief details (in English and occasionally German) of the Control Commission documents for Germany (the “G documents”) as well as the associated National Archives references.

-12. Further reading
+13. Further reading

 Some or all of the publications below may be available to buy from The National Archives’ bookshop.
 Alternatively, search The National Archives’ library catalogue to see what is available to consult at Kew.

-Published copies of records:
+Published copies of records

 British Documents on the Origins of the War, Documents on British Foreign Policy, Documents on British Policy Overseas (13, 68 and 18 Volumes respectively, HMSO and Routledge, 1926 onwards).
 Selections of documents (mostly general correspondence) covering the build up to the First and Second World Wars and the Cold War respectively.